There are three requirements for this class:

 Attendance and participation

 Each week you will be required to engage with the concept, website, resource, or tool under discussion.
 Engagement may mean reading the site, demoing the tool, or exploring the resource’s functionalities.
+There will be a few small assignments and field exercises on which your participation grade will most most heavily depend.

 Resource review blog posts